Richard Raymond (publisher): Portola Institute

-Raymond was enthusiastic about emerging possibilities in alternative education.
-He left SRI in 1966 and, using his own funds, he founded the Portola Institute to explore and support education projects; the Institute's office was located on Merrill Street, in Menlo Park.
-By 1967 he believed that computers could contribute a valuable ingredient to education, even though personal-computing equipment was at that time known to few people.
+By 1967 Raymond believed that computers could contribute a valuable ingredient to education, even though personal computing (microcomputer) equipment was at that time known to few people.
+Computer-application pioneer and author Robert Albrecht worked for a time with Portola, starting a "computer education division."
 Looking back a half-century, a 2018 article in The New Yorker described the Institute as "a gathering place and incubator of sorts for computer researchers, academics, career engineers, hobbyists, and members of the counterculture."